Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [NEventStore](https://github.com/NEventStore/NEventStore) - Persistence library used to abstract different storage implementations when using event sourcing as storage mechanism.
 This library is developed with a specific focus on DDD/CQRS applications.
 * [NPoco](https://github.com/schotime/NPoco) - Simple microORM that maps the results of a query onto a POCO object.
 Project based on Schotime's branch of PetaPoco.
 * [NReco.Data](https://github.com/nreco/data) - Lightweight provider-independent DAL for SQL commands generation, CRUD operations and simple POCO mapping.
+* [PetaPoco](https://github.com/CollaboratingPlatypus/PetaPoco) - A tiny ORM-ish thing for your POCO's.
 * [querybuilder](https://github.com/sqlkata/querybuilder) - SqlKata Query Builder is a powerful Sql Query Builder written in C#.
 * [ServiceStack.OrmLite](https://github.com/ServiceStack/ServiceStack.OrmLite) - Light, simple and fast convention-based POCO ORM.
 * [SqlFu](https://github.com/sapiens/SqlFu) - Fast and versatile Micro-ORM.